 CAPT.
 DAVID WILLIAMS

 David married Mary Jane, a widow who was from the seafaring Jones family of Ffosygravel.
 Mary Jane’s first husband, Captain Evan Hughes 1849-82, had died at sea of liver disease shortly after they were married and there were no children from this union.
-Evan Hughes became captain in 1855, and commanded the Hannah 1874-77, Hugh Ewing 1877-79 and Spirit of the South 1879-82.
-David and Mary Jane had two children, but only Elsie survived as her brother Edgar died at four years of age.
-Soon afterwards, tragedy struck again as Mary Jane died whilst her husband was away at sea.
+Evan Hughes became captain in 1874, and commanded the Hannah 1874-77, Hugh Ewing 1877-79 and Spirit of the South 1879-82.
+David and Mary Jane had two children, but only Elsie survived as her brother Edgar died at the age of four.
+Soon afterwards tragedy struck again when Mary Jane died whilst her husband was away at sea.
 Captain David Williams then married Ann Jones, his deceased wife’s first cousin, and daughter of Thomas and Elizabeth Jones of Ffosygravel.
 This second union produced a daughter Anna, and she and her half sister Elsie attended primary school at nearby Llandre.
 Later the two girls went together to the Welsh Girls School at Ashford in Middlesex.